postsharp/Metalama.Documentation/conceptual/Aspects/exposing-configuration.md

 To create a configuration API:

-1. Create a class that derives from <xref:Metalama.Framework.Project.ProjectExtension> and have a default constructor.
+1. Create a class that derives from <xref:Metalama.Framework.Project.ProjectExtension> and has a default constructor.
-2. Optionally, implement the <xref:Metalama.Framework.Project.ProjectExtension.Initialize*> method, which receives the <xref:Metalama.Framework.Project.IProject>.
+2. Optionally, override the <xref:Metalama.Framework.Project.ProjectExtension.Initialize*> method, which receives the <xref:Metalama.Framework.Project.IProject>.
-3. In your aspect code, call the <xref:Metalama.Framework.Project.IProject.Extension*?text=IProject.Extension&lt;T&gt;()> method, where `T` is your configuration class, to get the configuration object.
+3. In your aspect code, call the [IProject.Extension\<T>()](xref:Metalama.Framework.Project.IProject.Extension*) method, where `T` is your configuration class, to get the configuration object.
-4. Optionally, create an extension method to the <xref:Metalama.Framework.Project.IProject> method to expose your configuration API, so that it is more discoverable.
+4. Optionally, create an extension method to the <xref:Metalama.Framework.Project.IProject> type to expose your configuration API, so that it is more discoverable.
 5. To configure your aspect, users should implement a project fabric and access your configuration API using this extension method.
 The class must be annotated with `[CompileTime]`.

 ### Example